When is Arsenal v Manchester United's FA Cup match on TV? What channel is it on and what time is kick off?

 Everything you need to know about the fourth-round tie between the Premier League rivals...

-The FA Cup presents a rare chance to see two Premier League rivals in action subscription free, as Arsenal welcome Manchester United to the Emirates in north London for this fourth-round tie on BBC1.
+The FA Cup presents a rare chance to see two Premier League rivals in action subscription free this week, as Arsenal welcome Manchester United to the Emirates in north London for this fourth-round tie on BBC1.

 The two teams are equal on points in the Premier League table, with only goal difference edging the fifth-placed Gunners above United in sixth.
 And while United have been resurgent under new interim manager, and club legend, Ole Gunnar Solskjaer following the acrimonious departure of Jose Mourinho, Arsenal have a good record this season at home against the big sides, with Unai Emery’s men having notched up recent wins against Chelsea and Tottenham as well as a creditable draw against league leaders Liverpool.